guspettey/InterfaceParticleVirtualization/README.md

             ├── fullSeries_particleMesh.obj
             └── translated_particleMesh.obj
 ```
+The particle repository can be stored anywhere and contains the particles, which should be named by the `CaptureImages.py` script as a timestamp when the images were created.
+A folder at the same level named `RescannedGrains` should store the rescanned version of the same particle, allowing for consistent name convention to be used.

 ## Sample Usage
 Initially, collect images using the `CaptureImages.py` script, changing the serial connection and camera information to suit (Harvesters requires an appropriate GenTL producer).